wacncontent/CustomizeTool/removeCommentOutput2/articles/active-directory/active-directory-aadconnect.md

 [Device writeback](/documentation/articles/active-directory-aadconnect-get-started-custom-device-writeback) will allow a device registered in Azure AD to be written back to on-premises Active Directory so it can be used for conditional access.

 The [prevent accidental deletes](/documentation/articles/active-directory-aadconnectsync-feature-prevent-accidental-deletes) feature is turned on by default and will protect your cloud directory from a lot of deletes at the same time.
-By default it will allow 500 deletes per run and this can be changed depending on your organization’s size.
+By default it will allow 500 deletes per run and this can be changed depending on your organizationâs size.

 ### Next steps to configure features